CGuard: Efficient Spatial Safety for C: Implementation

+\ignore{ The example in Figure~\ref{fig:loop_bounds} demonstrates our optimization.
 In this program, {\tt arr[i+k]} is always accessed inside the loop, i is the induction variable, and k and j are defined outside the loop.
 The lower bound, upper bound, and the step count of {\tt i} are zero, {\tt j}, and one.
 The loop executes at least once because {\tt j} is greater than zero.
 In this case, we can statically compute the lower bound and upper bound of all possible accesses within the loop, i.e., {\tt arr[k]} and {\tt arr[k+j]}.
 Thus, we can remove the check inside the loop and place one check outside the loop to check that memory accesses from {\tt arr[k]} to {\tt arr[k+j]} are safe.
-To prevent the underflow and overflow of lower and upper bounds, we add an assertion that the upper bound is greater than the lower bound.
+To prevent the underflow and overflow of lower and upper bounds, we add an assertion that the upper bound is greater than the lower bound. } \paragraph{{\bf Updating pointer tag}} The tag update for escaping pointers (Section~\ref{sec:tag_ptr}) requires a bounds-check involving memory access.
+However, the escaping pointers could be invalid (or uninitialized) such as the ones pointing to a freed object, and may trigger a violation, if accessed.
+Even though \toolname handles these unlikely situations, we omit the implementation details since we never encountered this case in any of our benchmarks.
+To recognize invalid pointers, \toolname initializes all pointers fields with NULL during allocation and marks all pointers initialized with a constant integer or a function address as invalid. \ignore{However, there are still some cases when an escaping pointer may not point to a valid object, e.g., an object that has been freed.
+In this case, memory access for tag update may cause an access violation.
+To suppress these unwanted violations, \toolname catches all access violations using a signal handler in the userspace.
+In the signal handler, if the access violation is encountered at an instruction pointer that belongs to our base finding algorithm for escaping pointers, we change the instruction pointer in such a way that the base finder algorithm returns NULL.
+This eventually leads to the invalidation of the pointer during the tag update.
+We never encountered such cases in any of our benchmarks.}